cosmoquester/seq2seq/README.md

     So, model will be trained to echo texts.
 - `sp-model-path` is sentencepiece model path to tokenize text.
 - `disable-mixed-precision` is to disable fp16 mixed precision.
 Mixed precision is on as default.
 - `device` is training device, one of (cpu, gpu, tpu) But tpu is not supported yet.
+If you want to train on TPU, `use-tfrecord` option is necessary.
+    TFRecord can be made with "scripts/make_tfrecord.py" python script.

 When ending of training, the model checkpoints and tensorboard log files are saved to output directory.